The West Haven Pollinator Pathway has begun our second season in 2022 with another 50/50 match grant from Sustainable CT.

 The project’s organizer David Carr is calling on our amazing community to join this initiative by following us on Facebook and volunteering to help, maintain or create an installation.

-We plan to have 50/50 match$10,000 Grant crowdfunding opportunity in the Winter of 2022, as long as we have twenty people committed to helping with the project of installing about 4000 2 inch plugs, since we do not want any individual to shoulder too much responsibility.
+We now have a 50/50 match $10,000 Grant crowdfunding opportunity for 2022, and twenty people committed to helping with the project in immediate proximity of the installations, as we hope to install 3500-4000 2 inch live perennial plugs.
 Metal Signs are available to purchase for $5 each.

-The http://pollinator-pathway.org/westhaven will join open space and neighbors together as our community installs native plants that will support pollinators in our community.
+Open space and neighbors work together as people install native plants that will support pollinators in our community.
 Pollinators are essential to our environment and our food supply, not to mention they support the propagation of flowers and other plants.
 Native plants also support caterpillars which provide food to migrating birds.

 The West Haven Pollinator Pathway will help our community increase the biomass of native perennial plants that support pollinators/